dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/pubsub-overview.md

 ### Consumer groups and competing consumers pattern

 Dapr handles the burden of dealing with consumer groups and the competing consumers pattern.
 In the competing consumers pattern, multiple application instances using a single consumer group compete for the message.
-Dapr enforces the competing conusmer pattern when replicas use the same `app-id` without explict consumer group overrides.
+Dapr enforces the competing consumer pattern when replicas use the same `app-id` without explict consumer group overrides.

 When multiple instances of the same application (with same `app-id`) subscribe to a topic, Dapr delivers each message to *only one instance of **that** application*.
 This concept is illustrated in the diagram below.